 Crusties are clear or pale yellow.
 However, if the ooze seeping from your piercing hole is dark yellow, green or brown it could indicate that there's an infection and you should see your piercer or your doctor right away.

 What About Piercing Bumps?

-If you notice a big, red bump at the piercing site, again, don't worry.
-A red bump is very common, although you will need to do a few things.
+If you notice a big, red bump at the piercing site, again, don't immediately worry.
+A piercing bump may go away on its own if you take the following steps:

 First, you need to put in a quality surgical stainless steel, niobium or titanium CBR in the piercing but do not do it yourself.
 Buy the jewelry at your professional piercing studio or tattoo parlor.
 They'll be able to help you find the right size and put it in for you–and they should do it for free.
 Then, you will need to leave your CBR in for several weeks.
 Be sure not to change the jewelry until it is completely healed.

 Once your piercing is completely healed, you can change the jewelry.
-Use high-quality jewelry that you purchase from a professional, established shop and let them put it in for you so you don't accidentally damage anything in the process.
 Remember, the rule of thumb is that if at any time your piercing becomes infected (i.e., is painful, red, hot, and oozing a green substance) then you need to see a doctor immediately.

 What About Rotating?

 Another issue that comes up after body piercing is the question of whether or not to rotate while a piercing is healing.
 There are two schools of thought when it comes to rotating.